-2.1 Under the Australia - Malaysia air services arrangements, the designated airlines of Australia may operate services with any type of aircraft between points in Australia and points in Malaysia.

-2.2 The Register of Available Capacity shows that there 20,600 seats per week with any aircraft type available for allocation for services to and from Sydney, Melbourne, Brisbane and Perth.
-Unrestricted capacity is available for allocation for services to and from other points in Australia.

-2.3 The designated airlines of Australia may enter into code sharing arrangements with other Australian airlines.
+- 2.1 Under the Australia Vietnam air services arrangements, the designated airlines of Australia may operate services with any type of aircraft between points in Australia and points in Vietnam.
+The Register of Available Capacity shows that there are seven frequencies per week with any aircraft type available for allocation for services to and from Sydney, Melbourne, Brisbane and Perth.
+Unlimited capacity is available for allocation for services to and from other points in Australia. - 2.2 The designated airlines of Australia may enter into code sharing arrangements with other Australian airlines.